Former Public School Choir Director, Folsom, CA.

 Good instruments improve over time when played.
 The more you play the easier it will be for the guitar to vibrate.

 Used quality instruments are a great investment.
 Cheap plywood instruments only degrade in value.
-Get the best instrument you can, in the long run it is the better value.

 Inventory of Starter Guitars:

-I also have some great deals on step up instruments.
+I also have some great deals on step-up instruments.
 No one ever regretted playing a better guitar.

 Starter Electric Basses and Guitars: